Updated March 31, 2026

 Most Montana practices start by looking at general liability insurance for client injury or slip and fall claims, professional liability insurance for treatment-related claims, and property coverage if they keep equipment or furnishings at the office.

-The average annual premium range in Montana is shown as $194 to $776 per month, but the final price varies by services offered, location, property needs, employee count, and whether you choose bundled coverage.
+Cost in Montana varies by services offered, location, property needs, employee count, and whether you choose bundled coverage.

 Requirements can vary, but Montana requires workers' compensation for businesses with 1 or more employees, commercial auto has set minimums if a business vehicle is used, and many leases ask for proof of general liability coverage.